PuddyClub/Firebase-Discord-Interactions/README.md

 The vanilla Express Response.
 It is recommended that you use only the methods: res.status | res.json

-### result.reply
+### result.reply(msg, msgType)
-Place a string or an object with the JSON values that will be returned to the Discord Interaction Endpoint API.
+Place a string or an object with the JSON values in the "msg" that will be returned to the Discord Interaction Endpoint API.
+The "msgType" is your Reply Type to be sent to the Discord Interaction Endpoint.
 (All JSON options explained in the official Discord Documentation can be placed here.)

 ### result.get